Skymero/Skymero/README.md

 - 👋 Hi, I’m @Skymero
-- 👀 I’m interested in ... app development, signal processing, embedded systems, and game development
+- 👀 I’m interested in ... app development, signal processing, and embedded systems
-- 🌱 I’m currently learning ... kivy, openCV-python,
+- 🌱 I’m currently learning ... django
-- 💞️ I’m looking to collaborate on ... mobile apps, or game development projects
+- 💞️ I’m looking to collaborate on ... mobile apps, or web apps
 - 📫 How to reach me ...

 <!---